What is a carbon footprint?

 By sharing a car with others, carpooling reduces the number of individual vehicles needed to transport people to their destinations, which can result in significant fuel savings and emissions reductions.
 Carpooling can also reduce traffic congestion, which can further improve the efficiency of transportation.

-- Ride on a bicycle for smaller distances
+– Ride a bicycle for shorter distances

 Riding a bicycle instead of driving a car can be an environmentally friendly transportation choice.
 Bicycles do not produce any emissions and are much more energy-efficient than cars.